enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 From the Live Edit panel to the right, select "Hello Region" (this "pretty" name comes from the page xml configuration file).
 #.
 Save

-You should now have a page that renders your favourite country, something like this:
+You should now have a page that renders your favorite country, something like this:

 MISSING IMAGE